renet/kenburns/README.md

 Initial scaling of images.
 Value Range: 0-1.
 Produces a zooming effect when animating.
 Scaling images **down** initially allows us to transition them to their original sizes, therby eliminating any possible fuzziness.

 ######duration: _ms_
 Millisecond value representing the transition duration time.

 ######fadeSpeed: _ms_
 Millisecond value representing how long the transition will last *Note: The plugin adds fadeSpeed to duration to produce a nifty cross-fading effect.

+######buffer: _integer_
+Amount of pictures being pre-loaded.

 ######ease3d: _'string'_
 Optional string value to control the easing of the transition.
-Accepts CSS3 easing functions like 'ease-out', 'ease-in-out', 'cubic-bezier()'
+Accepts CSS3 easing functions like 'ease-out', 'ease-in-out', 'cubic-bezier()'.

 ######onSlideComplete: _function()_
 A callback when each slide completes its transition.
-Used for things like changing the text relating to the image, etc
+Used for things like changing the text relating to the image, etc.

 ######getSlideIndex: _function()_
 A public function that returns the index of the current slide.

 ######onLoadingComplete: _function()_
 A callback function when the images have finished loading.

 Dependencies
 -----